Validating full-spectrum fitting with a synthetic integral-field spectroscopic observation of the Milky Way: Data Cube Generation

-The procedures of generating mock MW data cubes are described in detail as the following steps, along with a flowchart in Fig.~\ref{fig:galcraftflow}: \begin{enumerate} \item Use \eglx{} to generate a mock stellar catalog of the MW, with particles' position $(\mathbf{x})$, velocity $(\mathbf{v})$, age $(\tau)$, extinction~\ebv{}, metallicity (\feh{}) and \alphafe{}, transfer \feh{} to \mh{}. \item Load the setup parameters of Table~\ref{tab:mwdatacube_setup} provided by the user, as well as a list of data cubes to be generated with their center coordinates in $(l, b)$ or $(ra, dec)$. \item Apply coordinates transformation based on \verb'GALPARAMS' parameters to move this Galaxy to a certain distance and rotate it into a defined inclination. \item Apply the spatial binning based on IFS instrument properties given by \verb'INSPARAMS', and find the particles included in each bin, then note the bin index for later use. \item Load the SSP templates and make the cutoff based on the (age, \mh{}) ranges in \verb'SSPPARAMS', then oversample them by a factor of \verb'SSPPARAMS:factor' using \verb'spline' interpolation with the order of three.
-Next, construct the interpolator which will be used to assign the spectrum in the next step. \item Assign each particle an SSP spectrum based on its age, \mh{}, and \alphafe{} by interpolating the templates with the method defined by \verb'SSPPARAMS:spec_interpolator'.
+The procedures of generating mock MW data cubes are described in detail as the following steps, along with a flowchart in Fig.~\ref{fig:galcraftflow}: \begin{enumerate} \item Use \eglx{} to generate a mock stellar catalog of the MW, with particles containing position $(\mathbf{x})$, velocity $(\mathbf{v})$, age $(\tau)$, extinction~\ebv{}, metallicity (\feh{}) and \alphafe{}, transfer \feh{} to \mh{}. \item Load the configurations of Table~\ref{tab:mwdatacube_setup} provided by the user, as well as a list of data cubes to be generated with their center coordinates in $(l, b)$ or $(ra, dec)$. \item Apply coordinates transformation based on \texttt{GALPARAMS} parameters to project this Galaxy on the Celestial sphere with a certain distance and inclination. \item Apply the spatial binning based on IFS instrument properties given by \texttt{INSPARAMS}, and find the particles included in each bin, then note the bin index for each particle for later use. \item Load the SSP templates with defined age and \mh{} ranges by \texttt{SSPPARAMS}, then oversample the spectra by a factor of \texttt{SSPPARAMS:factor} using \texttt{spline} interpolation with the order of three.
+Next, construct the interpolator to be used to generate integrated spectra in the next step. \item Select particles in a spatial bin, assign each particle an SSP spectrum based on its age, \mh{}, and \alphafe{} by interpolating the templates with the method defined by \texttt{SSPPARAMS:spec\_interpolator}.
 Multiply the spectrum by the particle's stellar mass because SSP spectral templates are normalized to 1~\solarmass{}.
 Shift the spectrum due to its line-of-sight velocity (\vlos{}) using the Doppler equation.
-Then apply a flux calibration due to the particle's distance and extinction. \item Loop over spatial bins to stack all the spectra of particles included and obtain the integrated spectrum for each spatial bin.
+Then apply a flux calibration due to the particle's distance and extinction. \item Loop the procedure (vi) over all the spatial bins to stack integrated spectra.
 In the meantime, generate the mass/light-fraction distribution of each spatial bin.
-The light weights are obtained within the wavelength range given by \verb'SSPPARAMS:wave_range'.
-The spatial bin numbers are given by \verb'INSPARAMS:spatial_nbin'. \item After generating integrated spectra for all the spatial bins, apply the atmosphere effects by convolving each wavelength slice with a point spread function (PSF), this can be either a Gaussian or Moffat kernel function with the given \verb'INSPARAMS:FWHM_spatial'. \item Degraded the stacked spectrum to the instrument resolution given by \verb'SSPPARAMS:FWHM_gal' using convolution with a Gaussian line-spread-function. \item Re-bin the oversampled flux array into the original wave grid or the user-defined wavelength interval and wavelength range, according to \verb'SSPPARAMS:dlam' and \verb'SSPPARAMS:wave_range'. \item Create the fits file header of flux arrays, then combine all the results as data cubes in the format of FITS file. \end{enumerate}
+The light weights are obtained within the wavelength range given by \texttt{SSPPARAMS:wave\_range}. \item After generating integrated spectra for all the spatial bins, apply the atmosphere effects by convolving each wavelength slice with a point spread function (PSF), this can be either a Gaussian or Moffat kernel function with the given \texttt{INSPARAMS:FWHM\_spatial}. \item Degrade the stacked spectrum to the instrument resolution given by \texttt{SSPPARAMS:FWHM\_gal} using convolution with a Gaussian line-spread-function. \item Re-bin the oversampled flux array into the original wave grid or the user-defined wavelength interval and wavelength range, according to \texttt{SSPPARAMS:dlam} and \texttt{SSPPARAMS:wave\_range}. \item Write the data cube flux array in the format of FITS file with \galcraft{} configuration parameters in the header. \end{enumerate}